drajer-health/uds-plus/input/pagecontent/StructureDefinition-de-identified-uds-plus-patient-intro.md

 **Id Generation**

 The original patient resource id should not be included in the De-identified patient instance.
 Instead a new id should be created and provided as part of the FHIR resource.
 This Data Submitter should be capable of using the generated id to relink the data to the original patient.
 All resource references to the Patient submitted as part of the UDS+ report should refer to newly generated de-identified id.

-**Codeable Concept**

-Codeable Concept text elements should be removed as part of the de-identification as they may contain PHI/PII.
-This is applicable to the following elements

-* Language
-* Gender Identity

 **Usage of Data Absent Reason Extension**